Drama (Yes album): Side one

 According to Horn, "Machine Messiah" was written in one day.
 Music reporter and critic Chris Welch described Howe's opening guitar riff as "unexpectedly heavy metal".
 White called the song his "baby", putting together much of its structure and rhythm.
 Squire found some of its passages difficult to play on his bass and thought it was more suited for keyboards, but was encouraged by White to master his parts.
 Downes rates the track highly, citing its various sections and mood changes.
 When he was composing his keyboard parts for the song, Downes included an arpeggiated segment from the fifth movement of Symphony for Organ No. 5 by Charles-Marie Widor, a piece that he was familiar with from his youth.
 Cover artist Roger Dean said "Machine Messiah" is one of his favourite Yes tracks, while Downes has said it is the central track on the album, epitomising the coming together of his and Horn's style with Howe, Squire and White.

 "White Car" was recorded in one afternoon.
 Downes only played a Fairlight CMI synthesiser on the recording, to test its sampling capabilities: "I tried to simulate an orchestra using these samples, but it was very early days of digital sampling.
 The bandwidth was very narrow, but that's what gave it all that characteristic 'crunch factor'.
 We then added the vocoder and Trevor's vocal to the mix".
 Horn's lyrics were about seeing pop figure Gary Numan driving his Stingray, which was given to him by his record company.

-"Does It Really Happen?" originated from the Paris sessions in 1979, with White coming up with its drum pattern.
-A version featuring Anderson singing a different set of lyrics was recorded and later released as "Everybody's Song" on the 2004 remaster of Tormato.
-It was then shelved until it was developed further when Horn and Downes joined, making amendments to the arrangement.
-Horn and Squire wrote new lyrics.
+"Does It Really Happen?" originated from sessions prior to Going for the One, with White coming up with its drum pattern.
+A version featuring Anderson singing a different set of lyrics and (probably) Patrick Moraz on keyboards was recorded and then shelved until it was developed further when Horn and Downes joined, making amendments to the arrangement.
+Horn and Squire wrote new lyrics.It was also later released as "Everybody's Song" on the 2004 remaster of Tormato.